 Researching Genealogy for Others

-While volunteering with a local genealogy society, I was able to connect an elderly adopted man with his biological family who never knew he existed.
-You can read his story here, “Are You My Mother?
-Take 2” I have also helped several other adoptees find their biological families through the use of DNA and traditional genealogy.
+While volunteering with a local genealogy society, I connected an elderly adopted man with his biological family, who never knew he existed.
+Since then I have helped several adoptees find their biological families through DNA and traditional genealogy research.

 Uncle Mike‘s Legacy

 The U.S. Upper South region covers the states of Kentucky, North Carolina, Tennessee, Virginia, and West Virginia, however, I provide research services in other states, too.
-I offer traditional genealogy research services as well as identification of unknown parentage through the use of DNA, and also offer oral history services and genealogy research mentoring.
+I offer traditional genealogy research services as well as identification of unknown parentage through the use of DNA, as well as genealogy research mentoring.
 See my Research Services page for more details.